ElAwbery/Lucky_Egg/README.md

 - Initialize the candy_count attribute in the first_stage class

 Our GET request must be updated to get the correct html body for each page type:
-- refactor the pokemon dictionary values to call the required pokemon subclass html_body method
+- re-write the pokemon dictionary values to call the required pokemon subclass html_body method

 Finally, make sure all the code is well documented to reflect the changes.